 A little while back, we wrote about how the Airlines Reporting Corp. discovered that the sweet spot for getting the best price on a flight is approximately six weeks before the date of travel.
 Flights purchased within this time frame are "nearly 6% below the overall average fare" — at least when demand isn't at a peak.

 The problem with Thanksgiving travel is that the demand for airfare on specific travel dates is extremely high.
 Most of us would love to arrive on the Wednesday before Thanksgiving (November 21) and head home the Sunday or Monday after (November 25 or 26).
 But it's rare to find fare sales for those dates, and according to SmartMoney, many travelers have already begun to see flights on these days sell out.

-So, despite conventional travel wisdom, don't wait to book your Thanksgiving trip; book your air travel ASAP.
+So, despite conventional travel wisdom, don't wait to book your Thanksgiving trip; for the best flight deal, book your air travel ASAP.
 Even waiting for an airline fare alert via email needs a reality check when it comes to the ultra-high volume of flyers that accompany Thanksgiving and Christmas travel, says expert travel columnist Donald D. Groff.
 "Because everybody is so wired these days, as soon as a good deal shows up, it gets snatched up," Groff says.
 "When the bargains show up, thousands of people know about it instantly."

 A Silver Deal Lining: Choose Different Travel Days

 There's still one reliable way to get a relative deal on your flight, at least for the inbound portion: fly on Thanksgiving Day itself.
 USA Today reports that for 2012, November 22 fares will be about 30% to 50% cheaper than the most expensive travel days.
 As for a return flight, travelers might want to opt for Saturday, November 24; fares may not be rock-bottom bargains, but flying on that Saturday will cost less than the high-demand options of Sunday or Monday.